Section 4 (Fall 2014)

 Papers: There will be one book review, no longer than three pages in length.
 It will be worth 20% of the course grade.
 For full details on the nature of this assignment, and the canon of available choices, see the on-line guidelines here.
 If your interests lie more in the earlier or later parts of the course's subject matter, look to either the 1st half list or the 2nd half list for books approved for review.

 Note: There will be a low threshold of tolerance for grammatical errors and all other transgressions which a simple proofreading should catch.
 Remove these yourself so I won’t have to remove hard-earned points.
 Remember, the spell-checker is not your friend!
 For further guidance, consult the menu options under Leges Stephani and the writing guides.
 Also, beware the Homonym Death List.
+These are multiple, automatic grade deductions, and they can add up viciously.
 Students who demonstrate a clear disregard for good advice and the basic requirements of the assignment will have their work returned to be redone, minus a letter-grade.
 And of course, plagiarism (as I apparently cannot emphasize enough) is an automatic failure for the entire course.

 In-Class Work: I have a number of activities and assignments scattered throughout the course (in no small part so you don’t have to listen to me drone on forever).
 They will account for 5% of the course grade, so don’t treat them lightly.
 In a sense, this works partially as a participation grade.